Drive to the Sahyadris

 In the evening, we explored the nearby areas and the many bird calls attracted us to a water reservoir close to the campsite.
 While the birds were there, they remained well hidden behind bushes.
 We did not give up and after mapping the bird movement, carefully carved a way through the undergrowth and while maintaining cover, positioned ourselves close to the reservoir’s edge.
 Our gamble paid off and after remaining motionless for a while, a breathtaking riot of colors followed with bird of every size, shape and color emerging out of the bushes.
 We spotted bids like the Emerald Dove, White-cheeked Barbet, Black-headed Cuckooshrike, Brown-cheeked Fulvetta, Blyth’s Starling and Little Spiderhunter from close quarters.

 Nearby trees also proved productive as we spotted birds like Rufous and Yellow-crowned Woodpecker, Common Woodshrike, Black-naped Monarch, Flame-throated and Yellow-browed Bulbul along with Oriental White-eye, Velvet-fronted Nuthatch, Orange-headed Thrush, Tickell’s Blue Flycatcher and Crimson-backed and Purple Sunbird.

 27 Jan 2017: Day 27 (Dandeli Timber Depot)

 We drove to the Dandeli Timber Depot and were amazed to see bus loads of tourists frantically taking pictures standing next to a fruiting tree.
 Most of them were carrying monster lenses loaded on to high end tripods and dressed in military inspired details.
 On inquiring, the guides did not divulge much about the attraction; and we could only spot Hornbills and Pigeons on the berry tree.
 Disheartened by not been able to spot the attraction bird, we moved on and diverted our attention to a large troop of South-Western Langurs foraging close-by.

 In the evening, we ventured back to the reservoir area hoping to see a few more bird species.
 However, the birds were the same as observed yesterday with the only addition of a Brown Shrike and a Dark-fronted Babbler.

 28 Jan 2017: Day 28 (Kulgi – Kalasa, 349 km, 8 Hrs)

-Our communication was mostly in smiles while the kids kept on looking at us from the kitchen window laughing and giggling.
+Our communication was mostly in smiles and the kids kept on looking at us from the kitchen window laughing and giggling.
 Maybe it was the spoon that we were using for having rice sambhar.